7.1 Variance Analysis Theory

 With a little investigation the firm could use this variance to develop a plan to improve profits next period.

-Did the firm sell a higher or lower number of units than expected?
-Sales volume variance measures that difference by comparing budgeted revenue with what budgeted revenue would have been if the firm knew how many units it was going to sell (all at the budgeted sales
+Did the firm sell a higher or lower number of units than it budgeted?
+Sales volume variance measures that difference by comparing budgeted revenue with what budgeted revenue would have been if the firm knew how many units it was going to sell (all at the budgeted sales price)

 When I rearrange this equation algebraically, I arrive that the following.